Sports Parents

 Burnout feels closer than it should.

-If this feels familiar, you're in the right place.
+However, you're in the right place.

 At Triangle Performance Consultants, we help young athletes learn how to handle the emotional and mental demands that come with competitive sport — especially as pressure, expectations, and evaluation increase.